 - The country took its name from the dynasty that ruled it (usually it’s the other way round).
 The dynasty got its name from somewhere, of course, i.c. faraway Castle Liechtenstein (“bright stone”) at the edge of the Wienerwald, south of Vienna.

 - By disbanding its 80-man strong army in 1868, Liechtenstein may have been the first country in the (modern) world without an organised military force.

-- Prince Franz I (born 1853, ruled 1929-1938) was married to a Viennese noblewoman of Jewish descent – probably the only Jewish crowned head in Europe, an especially poignant position in those especially anti-semitic times.
+- Prince Franz I (born 1853, ruled 1929-1938) was married to a Viennese noblewoman of Jewish descent – probably the only Jewish crowned head in Europe, a poignant position in those especially anti-semitic times.
 Franz I abdicated in 1938 because he couldn’t bear the thought of the Nazis invading while he was on the throne.
 As it happened, they respected the principality’s neutrality (although the local Nazi sympathisers agitated against Franz I’s wife).

 - After World War II, Liechtenstein offered asylum to 500 Russian soldiers who fought on the German side – a staggeringly high number, considering the small population had difficulties feeding itself.
 Argentina eventually agreed to take them in.